Gabriel-RABHI/GhostFields.MonitorSlim/README.md

 # GhostFields.MonitorSlim
-Up to 2x faster Monitor class for .Net, usefull for small and hot critical code sections.
+Up to 2x faster Monitor class for .Net, useful for small and hot critical code sections like inner fields protection.
+Typical use case is done in the sample with the AverageAccumulator class implementations.
+This Monitor is a structure without any reference.
+It can be integrated in unmanaged structure while the .Net Monitor class need an object reference to call Enter or Exit methods.

 Results :